pau1a/Transcrypt/main.md

 It provides **guided assessments**, a secure **evidence vault**, **auto-generated policies/templates**, and **AI-assisted suggestions** that reduce human effort while keeping costs low.

 **Non-goals (MVP):**

+Within this PRD, a **tenant** represents a single customer instance that lives alongside others inside the shared Transcrypt environment.
+Tenants remain distinct through logical separation—data boundaries, identity scopes, and policy controls—rather than through separate hardware or deployments.
+For this phase every tenant is assumed to operate locally, and all tenancy references describe this co-resident but strictly isolated model.

 - No multi-tenant orchestration layer for external assessors/auditors. [[Post-MVP: §9.4.1 Assisted Tier & Collaboration]]
 - No advanced ML training loops or model fine-tuning pipelines. [[Post-MVP: §9.2 Phase Milestones and Timelines]]
 - No cryptographic provenance ledger or blockchain-style attestations. [[Post-MVP: §9.4 Risk Register and Mitigation]]